 A hair tint changes the colour of your hair semi-permanently – whether that be your roots, a select section of your hair or the whole head of hair.
 Hair tints will wash out over time – so there is a general upkeep to maintain.
 When having a hair tint it’s important to use the right hair care colour products, so you can ensure that the colour remains vibrant and strong.
+Book in at our hair salon in Battersea or our hair salon in Knightsbridge today.

 |Colourist||Tint & Revive||Tint||Tricolour Tint|